We provide year-round volunteer opportunities for New Yorkers like you! Projects take place across NYC in the following areas:

 - Caring for public parks, community gardens, and green spaces

 We address issues deeply rooted in racial and economic injustice.
-Our values—empathy, respect, equality, and empowerment—drive our work.
+Our values—equity, humanity, trust—drive our work.

 Our programs have evolved over decades of on-the-ground experience.
 Our college access program is one example: volunteers help run the city's largest free SAT prep program.
 They also lead financial aid workshops, take students on college tours, and help them with their applications.